To our listening audience: It’s time to get your groove on and dance.

 Research has supported the notion that dancing is more than just an easy way to have a good time.
 For example, one study of how physical activity affected 1,000 elderly Japanese women and their risk of becoming disabled found dancing had a great effect on helping these women remain independent as they aged, with women who frequently danced having a 73% lower chance of disability than those who did not dance.

 Another study, published in The New England Journal of Medicine, found social dancing, like tango and ballroom dance, improved cognitive function and reduced the risk of developing dementia.
+And it also was a lot of fun for the participants.

 In general, dancing is a low-impact cardio workout that releases endorphins and can be done as a social activity or alone.
 Anyone can dance.
 If you’re ready to start, stand up, turn on your favorite music and move your body.